1994 North Indian Ocean cyclone season

 The 1994 North Indian Ocean cyclone season was a below-average year in which eight tropical cyclones affected seven countries bordering the North Indian Ocean.
 The India Meteorological Department tracks all tropical cyclones in the basin, north of the equator.
 The first system developed on March 21 in the Bay of Bengal, the first March storm in the basin since 1938.
 The second storm was the most powerful cyclone of the season, attaining maximum sustained winds of 215 km/h in the northern Bay of Bengal.
 Making landfall near the border of Bangladesh and Myanmar, the cyclone killed 350 people and left US$125 million in damage.

 A storm in June originated over western India and crossed the northern Arabian Sea, later striking Oman.
 In August, a deep depression moved across much of India into Pakistan.
 Another deep depression in October killed 38 people in southeastern India.
 In late October, a storm crossed over Chennai in southern India, leaving US$115 million in damage and 304 deaths.
 There was a short-lived depression in November that struck southeastern India.
-The last storm of the season moved across the Arabian Sea and struck northeastern Somalia, killing 30 people.
+The last storm of the season moved across the Arabian Sea and struck northeastern Somalia, resulting in the death of 30 people.